-Every gardener’s heartbreak is the inevitable discovery that all your hard work has essentially turned your lovely garden into an all-you-can-eat buffet for local pests to sabatoge your garden plants.
+Every gardener’s heartbreak is the inevitable discovery that all your hard work has essentially turned your lovely garden into an all-you-can-eat buffet for local pests to sabotage your garden plants.

 Whether you’re beset by creatures that fly, dig, crawl, hop, or slither, there are lots of ways to close the 24-hour diner down and protect your plants from destructive pests.
 Some are more effective than others, of course, and you may want to try more than one approach as you experiment to find what works best in your particular case.

 They may look cute and cuddly in Disney movies, but these animals can be a real pain for home gardeners to contend with.
-Basically, any herbivore can pose a threat to your plants - and your sanity.
+Any herbivore can pose a threat to your plants - and your sanity.

-The best defense still remains a good, well-constructed (and properly installed) rabbit fence of about three to four feet in height.
-These fences include mesh panels that keep bigger pests from walking or hopping straight in.
+The best defense remains a right, well-constructed (and correctly installed) rabbit fence of about three to four feet in height.
+These barriers include mesh panels that keep more significant pests from walking or hopping straight in.

 They can still reach through and nibble at the edge plants, however, so you may also want to explore the use of scent deterrents.
 These are usually prepared in spray form.
 Pepper spray is a popular choice.
-You can also learn how to make your own insect and pest repellant sprays from common kitchen and household ingredients.
+You can also learn how to make your insect and pest repellant sprays from the standard kitchen and household ingredients.

 Another option is to apply concentrated urine sprays from predator animals (such as fox).
 You may also have luck with dryer “fabric softener” sheets, stapled to the tops of the stakes.
 Deer don’t care for the scent.
 They’re also reluctant to enter areas that smell like their number one predator - human beings.
 That’s why many gardeners swear by hair clippings spread around the garden.

-Moles and voles may sound alike, but they’re quite different creatures.
+Moles and voles may sound alike, but they’re entirely different creatures.
 And they have a strangely symbiotic relationship - sort of like the mafia family of the garden pest world!

-Moles live completely underground, and eat only insects and slugs.
+Moles live wholly underground and eat only insects and slugs.
 They do their damage by creating tunnels beneath your garden which can destroy roots and destabilize your soil.
 Voles, on the other hand, are like small mice.
 They use mole tunnels to move about, but they do eat your plants.

 In either case, peanut butter is an effective bait for most animals.
 Some also respond well to watermelon or apple bits.